Custom-sized pallets

 Being manufactured bespoke also means custom pallets have longer lead times than standard pallets (which suppliers often hold in stock).

-If you choose to use bespoke pallets, you must ensure you have planned your expected usage and stock level requirements in advance.
+If you choose to use bespoke pallets, you must ensure you have planned your expected usage and stock level requirements.

 Inefficient storage and shipping